Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The degenerating families of Riemann surfaces are readily given by cut-and-paste constructions in hyperbolic geometry, following Fenchel and Nielsen.
-Below, we shall discuss the relation between the cut-and-paste construction and the plumbing-fixture construction of degenerating families of hyperbolic Riemann surfaces.
-For more details on the cut-and-paste construction and Fenchel-Nielsen coordinates, see section \ref{subsec:FN coordinates and Teichmuller Space} in the appendices.\\
+The degenerating families of Riemann surfaces are readily given by cut-and-paste constructions in hyperbolic geometry, following Fenchel and Nielsen \cite{FenchelNielsen2002,ImayoshiTaniguchi1992,Hubbard2006}.
+In the following, we shall discuss the relationship between the cut-and-paste construction and the gluing construction of degenerating families of hyperbolic surfaces.
+For more details on the cut-and-paste construction and Fenchel-Nielsen coordinates, see Appendix \ref{hyperbolic}.